irinatag/uber-api-project/README.md

 [![Build Status](https://travis-ci.org/irinatag/uber-api-project.svg?branch=master)](https://travis-ci.org/irinatag/uber-api-project)

 HowFarCanYouGo app lets you find the ultimate Uber option for your trip.
 The app locates you based on geolocation, and asks for your destination.
-You can them authenticate via your Uber account, and view your ride options.
+You can authenticate via your Uber account, and view your ride options.

 Stack: Rails 4, PostgreSQL, oAuth, Uber API, Mapbox/Leaflet API.